thejackluo/ophelus/README.md

 # Ophelus
-A powerful AI-based gamification productivity app that uses result oriented tracking and dynamic adapation to fight for your dreams and discovery your best self
+A powerful AI-based gamification productivity app that uses result oriented tracking and dynamic adapation to fight for your dreams and discover your best self

 # Frameworks used